-Dresser drawers
+Dresser Drawers

 Make cardboard dividers for dresser drawers.
 For large drawers make more dividers.
 Make sections large or small to fit articles stored.
-Add a sliding tray to a deep drawer following the directions on the previous page.
+Add a sliding tray to a deep drawer.
+Directions for making dividers and sliding tray will be found on the previous page.